 If squirrels are able to go through a gap or a hole they will use it as an entry point to get inside.
-You can find them in the shed, the basement or high areas such as attics and lofts providing them with shelter or easy access to food.
+You can find them in the shed, the pest-friendly basement, or high areas such as attics and lofts providing them with shelter or easy access to food.
 Squirrel droppings will be scattered around the place as they can poop while they are on the move.

 How can you recognize squirrel droppings?
 Let's start with the comparison between the rats and squirrels' feces.

 They do look quite alike as they both are smooth and dark brown in color with the difference being in that the squirrel ones are slightly bigger.